Mary Horner Lyell: Career

 Mary and Charles Lyell were scientific partners; she accompanied him on field trips and assisted him by sketching geological drawings, packing their clothes, equipment and specimens, cataloguing their collections, learning Spanish and Swedish in addition to her spoken languages of French and German in order to assist with communications, and acting as a scribe when his eyesight failed in later years.
 Charles relied on her to help him source and catalogue specimens, write geological papers, and prepare lectures.
 Horner Lyell's sketches and paintings involved outcrops, geologic structures, and cross sections that her and her husband would find.
 She was a significant contributor to the famous book by her husband, "Principles of Geology".

 Horner Lyell worked all over the globe, from Highlands of Scotland, England, Central Europe (Rhine and Rhone Valleys), Switzerland, North Italy, Denmark, Sweden, Norway, and various areas of North America, including Mississippi, Ohio, Georgia, New England, and Nova Scotia, and lastly Madeira and the Canary Islands.
 She is most well known for her scientific work in 1854, where she studied her collection of land snails from the Canary Islands.
 This study was comparable^{vague]} to Charles Darwin's study on birds and tortoises on the Galapagos Islands.

 Horner Lyell collected and studied shells, specializing in mollusk shells.
-She catalogued more than 36 boxes of fossil shells brought back from the USA by her and Charles in 1842.
+She catalogued more than 36 boxes of fossil shells brought back from the US by her and Charles in 1842.

 Horner Lyell was a big part of Charles Lyell and Darwin's discussions of evolution.
 She also would supply Darwin with various goods and specimens, such as barnacles, which they would discuss together in letters.
 She also freely discussed geologic phenomena with other famous scientists and their wives, such as Gideon Mantell, Thomas Henry Huxley, and both Louis Agassiz and his second wife Elizabeth who was a naturalist.

 Horner Lyell was involved in ‘geological politics.’
 In 1873 the chair of Geology at Cambridge University became vacant, so she served as the campaign manager for candidate, Thomas McKenney Hughes, who was a Survey Officer at the Geological Survey.
 McKenney won and served in the position for 44 years, but sadly Horner Lyell died shortly afterward.
 The geologist Roderick Murchison noted her attendance at special meetings of the London Geological Society and it is clear that she had a keen interest and a thorough understanding of geology.

 Horner Lyell was praised by Charles Darwin and described as "a monument of patience" when collaborating with Darwin and her husband.
 She was even so well liked by Americans that a tribute to her was published in the Boston Daily Advertiser which said: “There are many hearts in the United States that will be saddened by the death of this admirable woman… In every part of it [she] had made warm and lasting friends… Strength and sweetness were hers, both in no common measure…” Due to her overwhelming kindness and compassion, even the Boston Daily Advertiser published a tribute to honor her life.